Remi-Coulom/joedb/doc/source/checkpoints.rst

 A checkpoint is considered valid if the two copies are identical.

 The two copies of two checkpoints are stored at the beginning of a joedb file.
-They are written in alternance.
+The two checkpoints are written in alternance.
 This way, if a crash occurs during a checkpoint, it is always possible to recover the previous checkpoint.

 Checkpoint Types
 ----------------